-Family life
+- ## Family life - Housing

-Housing

-Talk to Frank can support young people who are worried about their parents and carers drug use.
+Talk to Frank can support young people who are worried about their parent's drug use.
 There is also general information about drugs and drug use.
 It has a 24-hour helpline that is open 7 days a week and can be contacted on this number:

-- 0300 123 6600
+- \ 0300 123 6600

 - www.talktofrank.com/get-help/concerned-about-a-friend

-- b Local support
+- Local support